karthikkbala/MISP-QRadar-Integration/README.md

 ### Error Handling - Use Cases
  - Validate if the reference set exists
  - Identify the Element Type of the reference set
- - If the Reference Set - Element Type is IP, only the IPs from the MISP will be imported to Reference Set.
  - Socket connection validation for QRadar and MISP

 ### Output - Success